Album: Walpyrgus Nights (2017)

 Where to buy: Bandcamp

 From North Carolina comes Walpyrgus, playing some of the most upbeat, cheery, melodic metal about graveyards, the risen dead, unknowable horrors, the obsessively macabre, and anything else you might associate with Vincent Price films or the lyrics of “Monster Mash.”
 In multi-part harmonies, accompanied by soaring and shredding guitars, Walpyrgus Nights leans into its subject matter with admirable enthusiasm.
 This is a combination of traditional heavy metal, power metal, glam rock, and punk, all genres associated with the late 70s and 80s, but now dressed up in modern production and having so much fun of its own that we can’t help but smile at this record.
-It takes a certain kind of comfort, like a suspension of disbelief, to fully appreciate Walpyrgus Nights, but the album is so comfortable with its sound and its aims that it becomes easy to follow suit and enjoy some extremely cheesy metal.
+It takes a certain kind of familiarity, like a suspension of disbelief, to fully appreciate Walpyrgus Nights, but the album is so comfortable with its sound and its aims that it becomes easy to follow suit and enjoy some extremely cheesy metal.

 Walpyrgus Nights wastes no time.
 As soon as “The Dead of Night” begins, the full band is rocking hard, with the first of many palm-muted riffs charging into the first verse, which immediately places us in a graveyard.
 Within a minute and a half, we’ve heard an intro, a verse, a chorus, and a bridge into the second verse.
 This is emblematic of the album’s song structures, which are very straightforward, though occasionally decorated by unexpected moments of creativity.
 One of my favorite examples is the chorus to the anthemic “Dead Girls.”
 The song begins like a punk jumper; the chorus actually precedes the first verse, something you might hear in a Ramones tune.
 The chorus is punctuated by backup yells, but the second half of the chorus resists the eight-bars-of-4/4 pattern upheld by the rest of the song.
 Instead, Walpyrgus throws in a bar of 2/4 and lengthens the third line of the chorus, seamlessly transitioning back to 4/4 as the chorus ends.
 This doesn’t detract from the catchiness of the song, which is an earworm, or from the audience’s ability to sing along, which is practically a requirement.
 These moments give the album a bit more zazz than your off-the-shelf power metal, and showcase Walpyrgus’s ability to bring together memorable melodies and inventive songwriting.